The Circadian Tower

 Light

 Even, warm, shadowless — the same everywhere, always.
-Corporate amber-white (#F5E6CC) that suggests no hour, no season, no end.
+Corporate amber-white that suggests no hour, no season, no end.
 The photovoltaic glass on the exterior filters all external variation into uniform interior illumination.
-The effect is a building that looks the same at midnight as at noon, because inside this building, midnight and noon are the same thing.
+The building looks the same at midnight as at noon, because inside this building, midnight and noon are the same thing.

 Sound

 The hum of continuous operation.
 No variation for shift changes, because there are no shifts.
 No variation for meals, because there are no meal times.
 Cooling systems, ventilation, the soft click of neural interfaces — a steady drone that neither rises nor falls.
-The same frequency at 3 AM as at 3 PM.
 The building does not breathe.
 It sustains.

 Temperature